vindarel/common-lisp-course-in-videos/README.md

 3.1 Iterating over lists and vectors [🆓 free preview]

 > What we see: LOOP in/across and its various accumulating clauses, dolist, for:for, coerce.
-PLEASE NOTE: I'm about to publish 3 more videos in this chapter.

 3.2 Iterating over a hash-table keys and values